 - We have increased our cleaning and sanitizing practices, both through increased hours for the custodial staff and designated sanitizing time for employees to clean their own work areas.

-- Visitors have been banned from the premises.
-Truck drivers are required to remain in their vehicles during pickup and delivery.
+- Truck drivers are required to remain in their vehicles during pickup and delivery.

 - All employees are to maintain social distance while on the premises.

 - Draper also maintains an “onsite” clinic managed by Henry County Hospital allowing our employees to receive affordable, quality care quickly and easily.